 7. Reviews – Think Amazon or TripAdvisor reviews.
 Students can review lessons, field trips, videos, books, games and more.
 Thanumi reviewed three websites for creating animated videos.

 8. Resource/Reference – These are similar to the how-to posts, but something people might bookmark and come back to again and again.
 Elise’s list of keyboard shortcuts and Brooklyn’s collection of life hacks.

 9. Ongoing Series – Choose any of the above, but split it up into several shorter posts that get published over a set period of time.

 10. Curation Posts – Sometimes people use a blog post or page to curate a list of resources on a particular topic.
 Refer to Curation: Creatively Filtering Content by Sue Waters for more information.

 The format of blog posts is evolving.
 Now there are a number of ideas on how to structure posts.
 They can be long or short, heavy with text or heavy with visuals and multimedia.
 The choice is yours.

 Informal – This style include short paragraphs and doesn’t always follow academic writing standards.
 Lewyliel’s Wordle is an informal post.

 Long Form – This is a comprehensive post like a chapter of a book.
-The Edublogger’s Twitteraholic’s Ultimate Guide to Tweets, Hashtags and all Things Twitter is a long form post.
+The Edublogger’s Ultimate Guide to Twitter is a long form post.
 Long form posts aren’t common on student blogs but are often popular on traditional blogs when used to share advice or resources.